This Is the Biggest Driver of Inequality Between People

 Today, the school system allows for rapid identification of smart people and when they fail school (it happens a lot), smart people can demonstrate their learning and production capacities with the Internet.

-There are unlimited ways that you can use to shine and provide value on the Internet (someone even created a new currency called bitcoin lol) and it is that value you’re providing that creates social-economic inequalities: not everyone can provide as much value as you can.
+There are unlimited ways that you can use to shine and provide value (someone even created a new currency called bitcoin).
+It is the value you’re providing that creates social-economic inequalities: not everyone can provide as much value as you can.

 So on one hand, we have a child prodigy who can code a website solving a problem for millions of people around the world.